We’re half way to our $10,000 goal!

 VOLUNTEERS

-Sign up to become a part of the F4K community today!
+All volunteer positions are based out of the Church of the Holy Spirit, 204 Monument Road in Orleans.
 You pick the week, the day, and the role you would like to fill.
 Whether you are an experienced hand or a newcomer, we know you can find a schedule that works for you

 Learn more about how you can help on our VOLUNTEER page.